srrtth/massemailsender/README.md

 ## How to Use

-1. Save the list of companies and their respective email addresses in an Excel file named `companies.xlsx`.
+1. Save the list of respective email addresses in an Excel file named `companies.xlsx`.
 The Excel file should have two columns: `Company` and `Email`.
 2. Replace the variables `sender_email` and `sender_password` with your email credentials.
 3. Customize the email template in the `message_template` variable to fit your needs.
 You can use placeholders like `{company_name}` that will be replaced with the actual company name while sending emails.
 4. Replace `resume.pdf` with the path to your actual resume file in the variable `resume_file`.